kb-dk/permalink-manus/README.md

 ```

 Once this is done, the system is independent of Oracle, but the data
-cannot be edited using a forms based system.
+can no longer be edited using a forms based system.